MikeMcQuaid/TwitterDelete/README.md

 # TwitterDelete
-TwitterDelete is a small application to delete your old, unpopular tweets.
+TwitterDelete is a small application to delete your old, unpopular tweets, likes and direct messages.

 ## Features
-- Delete, unfavorite and unretweet tweets
+- Delete, unlike and unretweet tweets
+- Delete direct messages
-- Keep tweets based on age, retweet or favourite count
+- Keep tweets/messages based on age and tweeks based on retweet or favourite count
 - Delete tweets no longer exposed by Twitter API from a downloaded Twitter archive file

 ## Usage